-Net cash used in investing activities decreased \$54,587,000 to \$9,318,000 in 2012 from \$63,905,000 in 2011 primarily because net proceeds from redemption and sales of marketable securities of \$41,294,000 in 2012 compared to net purchases of marketable securities of \$25,725,000 in 2011.
-This change of \$67,019,000 was partially offset by higher spending of \$13,676,000 on purchases of property, plant and equipment.
+Net cash used in investing activities decreased \$6,370,000 to \$41,455,000 in 2010 from \$47,825,000 in 2009 primarily because of increased proceeds from marketable securities, net of purchases, which netted \$16,866,000 compared to net purchases of marketable securities of \$20,976,000 in 2009; which were partially offset by payments for purchases of companies, net of cash acquired in 2010, of \$25,185,000 and by increased purchases of property, plant and equipment of \$6,341,000 in 2010 compared to 2009.

-Net cash used in financing activities of \$13,800,000 in 2012 compared to net cash used by financing activities of \$3,407,000 in 2011.
-The increase was caused primarily by \$8,167,000 of payments to repurchase common stock and increased dividend payments of \$1,009,000.
+Net cash used in financing activities of \$12,609,000 in 2010 compared to net cash used by financing activities of \$15,740,000 in 2009.
+The decrease was caused by a decrease of \$4,742,000 in payments to repurchase common stock.

-In 2012, the major variables in determining our net increase in cash and cash equivalents and marketable securities were our net earnings, depreciation and amortization of fixed assets, purchases of property, plant and equipment, purchases of companies, payments of cash dividend and the repurchase of common stock.
+In 2010, the major variables in determining our net increase in cash and cash equivalents and marketable securities were our net earnings, depreciation and amortization of fixed assets, purchases of property, plant and equipment, purchases of companies, payments of cash dividend and the repurchase of common stock.
 Other variables which in the past have had a significant impact on our change in cash and cash equivalents are proceeds from borrowings and payments of long-term debt.
 As discussed in results of operations, our net earnings may be influenced by many factors.
 Depreciation and amortization of fixed assets is primarily determined by past purchases of property, plant and equipment although it could be impacted by a significant acquisition.
 Purchases of property, plant and equipment are primarily determined by our ongoing normal manufacturing and marketing requirements but could be increased significantly for manufacturing expansion requirements or large frozen beverage customer needs.
 From time to time, we have repurchased common stock and we anticipate that we will do so again in the future.
 We are actively seeking acquisitions that could be a significant use of cash.
-Although we have no long-term debt at September 29, 2012, we may borrow in the future depending on our needs.
+Although the balance of our long-term debt is \$0 at September 25, 2010, we may borrow in the future depending on our needs.